-My surreal, strange life as a foreign model in Shanghai
+The surreal, strange life of a foreign model in Shanghai

 Being paid to go clubbing, dancing around cars in shopping malls or dressing up as a mermaid – it’s tough to get the ‘model treatment’ in China’s biggest city